If you ever find yourself wondering, "Can I make marshmallow fluff from marshmallows?" the answer is a resounding yes!

 - 1 teaspoon corn syrup

-Note: This recipe can be easily doubled, tripled or even quadrupled.
+This recipe can be easily doubled, tripled or even quadrupled.
 Just stick to the same ratio listed above.

 2. When the marshmallows start getting sticky, add the corn syrup.
 Stir frequently to avoid scorching.
 Any remaining lumps will gradually give way to a smooth, sticky mixture.

-2. The marshmallow cream is easier to transfer while hot, so spoon into a storage container while it's still quite warm.
+3. The marshmallow cream is easier to transfer while hot, so spoon into a storage container while it's still quite warm.

 The marshmallow cream will lose its airiness within a day or two, so eat it right away.
 (Poor you!).
 You can make it in small batches for fluff to order, in minutes.
 Just make sure to coat your storage container with non-stick spray and, when working with the fluff, having slightly wet or buttery hands will help keep it from being so gooey.